Key generation

 There are two scripts provided, one to generate account (and associated keypair) and libp2p keypair and the other to rotate the session key of a running node and return the new key.
 A candidate validator is expected to generate his account and optionally a libp2p keypair with the first script and then run his node optionally with the libp2p key and then run the second script to rotate his session key and then share the account address and session key with Dock before his node can be made a validator.
 Generating the libp2p key is optional and only needed when the node needs to be whitelisted and the peer id needs to be communicated to other nodes using the reserved (--reserved-only or --reserved-nodes) feature.
 Even then the running node can be inspected for its libp2p key but that's a bit of work.
 We ask for libp2p peer IDs of validators as we might run our validators with the reserved flags.

-The session key represents a pair of public keys, its the concatenation of Aura and Grandpa public keys (as we are a proof of Authority for now).
+The session key represents a pair of public keys.
 You can generate new session keys with the script or the UI and that results in the creation of 2 new keypairs, inserting the corresponding private keys in the node's keystore and returning the concatenated public keys as the session key.
+See the instructions how to set Session Keys.

 Generating account and libp2p key